henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 ## HERO: actor

 Heroes should not normally have traits describing the key abilities as these are created randomly.
-The following key traits should be included:
+However, the following key traits should be included:

 - PROF: set of proficiencies.
 This is a set of proficiencies separated by ampersands.
 See below for more detail.
 - CLASS: the character's class.